mmistakes/made-mistakes-jekyll/_posts/2013-02-13-madewithpaper-drawing-guide.md

 <figure>
     <img src="{{ site.url }}/images/madewithpaper-filling-shapes.jpg" alt="Screenshot of a PaperFaces drawing" />
-    <figcaption>Filling in shapes using the fountain pen gets the job done.</figcaption>
+    <figcaption>Filling in shapes using the fountain pen gets the job done quickly.</figcaption>
 </figure>

 Two things to keep in mind when working with the marker tool: